Bob Beckel, campaign manager and political commentator, dies at 73

-Mr. Beckel career in politics began in 1968 during Robert F. Kennedy’s run for the Democratic presidential nomination.
+Mr. Beckel’s career in politics began in 1968 during Robert F. Kennedy’s run for the Democratic presidential nomination.
 Sixteen years later, as Mondale’s campaign manager, he helped the former vice president secure the party’s nomination after overcoming an early loss to Sen. Gary Hart (D-Colo.) in the New Hampshire primary.

 Mr. Beckel was widely credited with borrowing a line from a then-popular Wendy’s hamburger commercial — “Where’s the beef?” — which Mondale used to criticize Hart during a debate.
 Hart’s campaign soon imploded, and Mondale went on to face incumbent Ronald Reagan in the general election.
 In one of the most lopsided presidential elections in history, Mondale won only D.C. and his home state of Minnesota.